Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 China sent an 82-person team of rescuers to Myanmar on Saturday, Beijing's emergency management ministry said.

-A separate rescue team from China's Yunnan province arrived in Myanmar's commercial hub Yangon on Saturday, CCTV reported.
+A separate rescue team arrived in Myanmar's commercial hub Yangon on Saturday, state media said.

 The Chinese government will also provide Myanmar with 100 million Yuan ($13.8 million) in emergency humanitarian assistance, with shipments to begin Monday, its international aid agency said Saturday.